mulesoft-labs/jenkins-job-examples/README.md

 For purposes of derstanding and customisation, additional detail on the examples are below.

 #### 1. build step (test-project-build)
-This step will normally be triggered by a code check in i.e frequent.
+This step will normally be triggered by a code check-in and can be regarded as the 'continuous integration' phase.

 * Maven Project
 * Build Other Projects (Manual) - release step